charlesashby/charlesashby.github.io/_posts/2017-06-05-sentiment-analysis-with-char-lstm.markdown

 a positive or negative connotation, we will use the Stanford's Sentiment140 dataset available for download [here](http://help.sentiment140.com/for-students/).

+>Given a sentence, tell whether it has a positive or negative connotation.

 I will also be showing how we can merge Stanford CoreNLP library with our network to extract the "entity-wise sentiment" of a sentence.